hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The value associated with a TSS_MESSAGE key is the pair (ShareId, TssMessage)

-1. ShareId - The id of the share that the message is related to.
+1. ShareId - As defined earlier, the index of the public shares in the list returned from the TSS library.
 2. TssMessage - the raw bytes of the TssMessage

-TODO: protobuf for TssMessage (modify the TSS-Library proposal)

 The value associated with a TSS_VOTE key is a bit vector with the following interpretation

-* The order of bits from the least significant bit to the most significant bit corresponds to the numeric order of share ids from least to greatest.
+* The order of bits from the least significant bit to the most significant bit corresponds to the numeric order of public shares received from the TSS library: bit 0 corresponds to ShareId 0, bit 1 corresponds to ShareId 1, etc.
-* If a bit is set to 1, then the TssMessage for the corresponding ShareId was valid and contributed to a successful reconstruction of the ledger id.
+* If a bit is set to 1, then the TssMessage for the corresponding ShareId was received as one of the first Threshold number of valid TssMessages in consensus order.
-* If a bit is set to 0, then the TssMessage for the corresponding ShareId was either invalid, was not received, or was not used in the reconstruction of the ledger id.
+* If a bit is set to 0, then the TssMessage for the corresponding ShareId was either invalid, was not one of the first Threshold number of valid TssMessages in consensus order, or was not received at all by the time the vote was cast.
 * If the sum of the bits is greater than the threshold, then the vote is a yes vote in favor of adopting the candidate roster.